top of page

 It would seem that smoking medical marijuana has quickly escalated into a hot button issue among pro-pot supporters -- and it's an issue that might just bridge the political divide, allowing for common ground between parties.
 Libertarians or pro-pot conservatives view the issue as a restriction of their personal freedoms.
 Caffeine, for example, can be dangerous to the body but there are generally no restrictions on how much or what methods you can use to consume caffeine.
 Liberal-minded political opponents view the smoking ban as a violation of their civil liberties, regardless of the negative health effects.
 They view bans like these as a form of oppression and a means to arrest marijuana users.
 Regardless of the spectrum, it would seem marijuana patients and advocates want the choice to consume medical marijuana however they see fit.

-Unfortunately, Ohio has crafted a few additional provisions that make appealing this ban somewhat difficult.
+Ohio has crafted a few additional provisions that make appealing this ban somewhat difficult.
 According to Sec.
-3796.061 of HB 523, "Any person may submit a petition to the state board of pharmacy requesting that a form of or method of using medical marijuana be approved for the purposes of section 3796.06 of the Revised Code.
+3796.061 of HB 523, "Any person may submit a petition to the state board of pharmacy requesting that a form of or method of using medical marijuana be approved for section 3796.06 of the Revised Code.
 A Sub.
 H. B. No. 523 131st G.A.21 petition shall be submitted to the board in a manner prescribed by the board.
 A petition shall not seek to approve a method of using medical marijuana that involves smoking or combustion."

 The bill also goes on to state, "The state board of pharmacy may approve additional methods of using medical marijuana, other than smoking or combustion, under section 3796.061 of the Revised Code."

-In lesser words, Ohio is ready for a fight on the issue of smoking medical marijuana and they've already shored up their bill to prevent any appeals to the smoking ban.
+In lesser words, Ohio is ready for a fight on the issue of smoking medical marijuana, and they've already shored up their bill to prevent any appeals to the smoking ban.
 That said, prevention of the appeals process could be deemed unconstitutional as well, provided there's a star lawyer out there willing to tackle that case in state courts.

 Can I Still Smoke Marijuana In Ohio?

-Smoking marijuana is one of the oldest methods for consuming cannabis, dating back literally thousands of years to roughly 1100 AD ancient Khorasan, in Persia, where smoking hash became popular, eventually spreading throughout the Middle East.
+Smoking marijuana is one of the oldest methods for consuming cannabis, dating back literally thousands of years to roughly 1100 AD, ancient Khorasan, in Persia, where smoking hash became popular, eventually spreading throughout the Middle East.
 It's definitely not the best (or healthiest) method for THC and CBD delivery, but patients should be allowed to make that choice themselves.
 And with it being nearly impossible for law enforcement to check if a medical marijuana user is smoking or vaping their weed, outside of testing the patient by swabbing their mouth or catching sight of a patient smoking, it's not likely much will come from the smoking ban beyond the minor inconvenience.

-In the meantime, per Ohio law, Ohio Marijuana Card and its skilled staff of certified doctors cannot recommend, or even advise that patients smoke marijuana.
+In the meantime, per Ohio law, Ohio Marijuana Card and its skilled staff of certified doctors cannot recommend, or even advise, that patients smoke marijuana.
 But we do empathize and understand why so many patients prefer this method -- whether it's out of habit or perhaps it's just the best way your body responds to cannabis.
 We are hopeful that measures will be taken in the future to lift this ban, so patients can ingest medical marijuana however they wish.

 bottom of page